mckib2/pygrappa/README.rst

 ..
 [15] Chang, Yuchou, Dong Liang, and Leslie Ying.
 "Nonlinear
         GRAPPA: A kernel approach to parallel MRI reconstruction."
         Magnetic resonance in medicine 68.3 (2012): 730-740.
+..
+[16] Pruessmann, Klaas P., et al. "SENSE: sensitivity encoding
+        for fast MRI."
+Magnetic Resonance in Medicine: An Official Journal of the International Society for Magnetic Resonance in Medicine 42.5 (1999): 952-962.